fordsfords/err/README.md

 I still don't find this downside compelling since I would use a little database for that, keyed by the stringified error code ID.
 That approach supports internationalization.
-* Disruptive to add it to an existing API.
-You have to change the calling signatures; all APIs return an error type.

 Note that "err" does not address the higher-level question of how an application should react to errors,